Skip to main content

 The game area should be free of hazards.
 Explain the rules of the game clearly and have a clear way to communicate that the game must stop when needed.
 Take a look at our guidance on running active games safely.

-• To make this activity easier, you could allow repeated words to be used throughout the chain.
-You could also allow multiple people to join the chain at once.
+• To make this activity easier, you could allow people to work in pairs.

-• You could do this activity sat down, such as on chairs, with people moving their chairs as needed.
-When ranking the activity, people could pass the papers along the line to put them in the right order, rather than moving themselves.
+• You could do this activity sat down, such as on chairs, with people moving between chairs as needed.

 • Some people may struggle to write down their answers.
-You could let the person draw a picture, use a whiteboard and magnetic letters, or someone could write down their answers for everyone and give them the paper to hold.
+You could let the person draw a picture, say their things in common out loud or someone could help write down their answers.

 All Scout activities should be inclusive and accessible.